Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 The banana sockets I am using require drilling eight 8mm holes for installation.

-Drilling these holes are pretty simple:
+Drilling these holes is pretty simple:

 diy-charger-psu-power-supply-img_4767 diy-charger-psu-power-supply-img_4770

-Place the banana sockets in the holes and measure how long you need to run the wires.
-I stripped about 2cm of wire to be able to twist them easily, filled the clump with solder and then cut about 1cm from the end.
-I used 14AWG wire I had laying around to connect between ground posts and soldered ground wires to leftmost one.
+Strip about 2cm of wire to twist them easily, fill the clump with solder, and then cut about 1cm from the end.
+I used 14AWG wire I had laying around to connect between ground posts and soldered ground wires to the leftmost one.
 Do the same with other wires.

 diy-charger-psu-power-supply-img_4783 diy-charger-psu-power-supply-img_4773

-Remember to twist the brown wire together with orange ones as it measures losses in the circuit.
+Remember to twist the brown wire together with the orange ones as it measures losses in the circuit.

 diy-charger-psu-power-supply-img_4779